 - Remind yourself that not every paper you write (not even a dissertation!) needs to be an A+++ effort.
 There is far more value in being published frequently than being published rarely.
 And you will learn more — and grow as a writer — with each publication.

-Perfectionism is a beguiling word with “perfect” at the root.
+Writing perfectionist is a beguiling term with “perfect” at the root.
 Who doesn’t want to be perfect?
 But, giving yourself a label — even a pretty one — doesn’t help one iota, unless you know how to change your behaviour.

 Do you ever describe yourself as a writing perfectionist?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Oct.
-31/16 will be put in a draw for a copy of the novel Circling the Sun by Paula McLain.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Colleen Armstrong, the winner of this month’s book prize, for an Aug.
+17/21 comment on my blog.
+(Please send me your email address, Colleen!)
+Anyone who comments on today’s post (or any others) by Sept.
+30/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
+It’s easy!